 If you have been refused finance, you may think that private car purchase for a second-hand model is an option.
 The only thing about that is that it

 If you have been refused finance, you may think that private car purchase for a second-hand model is an option.
-The only thing about that is that it can come with certain dangers.
+The only thing about that is that it can come with certain dangers to things like, car engines.
 Other alternatives such as private leasing could be a much better way to go – as you can still get high quality cars.
 There are Audi leasing deals for example that offer great monthly repayments.
 If you did want to lease an Audi, or simply look at some Audi car lease options – there are lots of deals available to you.

 We’ve given you some tips as to things you should look out for if going for a 2nd hand purchase, but as you will see it comes with a lot of pitfalls.